 - Race day nutrition

-Although the course had been altered, Mike still decided to run the race with a sub-50-hour goal.
-The first day didn’t go as smoothly as anticipated, with Mike experiencing intense back pain “which caused me to spend 30-40 minutes getting worked on at a few aid stations.
-I almost quit a few times, but the volunteers and my wife kept me going.”
-Day two went better, but Mike’s goal shifted to a top 3 finish, preferably to be the first runner to cross the finish line.
+Although the course had been altered, Mike still decided to run the race with a sub-50-hour goal but the first day didn’t go as smoothly as anticipated.
+Mike experienced intense back pain “which caused me to spend 30-40 minutes getting worked on at a few aid stations.
+I almost quit a few times," he said, "but the volunteers and my wife kept me going.”
+Day two went better, but Mike shifted his goal to finish in the top three.